hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 ```

 ## Annotating Peaks with ChIPseeker

+Many annotation tools use nearest gene methods for assigning a peak to a gene in which the algorithm looks for the nearest TSS to the given genomic coordinates and annotates the peak with that gene.
+This can be misleading as binding sites might be located between two start sites of different genes.

+The `annotatePeak()` function, as part of the `ChIPseeker`///÷ package, uses the nearest gene method described above but also provides parameters to specify a max distance from the TSS.
+For annotating genomic regions, annotatePeak will not only give the gene information but also reports detail information when genomic region is Exon or Intron.

 This GRange object `res_all` contains results from the Diffbind analysis, including genomic coordinates, fold change, p-values, and FDR for each analyzed site.
 Before functional analysis, we need to annotate the genomic loci with their nearest gene names.

 ```{r}